Gunbarrel Highway: Third stage

 After a delay caused by rain, building of the next section started on 22 March from Giles, keeping to the north and west of his earlier reconnaissance route, avoiding known obstacles.
-The road passed close by the position where it was estimated that Gibson had perished, then turned south towards Warburton, which was reached by early May.
+The road passed close by the position where it was estimated that Alfred Gibson had perished, then turned south towards Warburton, which was reached by early May.
 While at Warburton, Beadell and his team built a new airstrip much closer to the mission settlement.